-Where inappropriate financial advice has been provided, the purpose of compensation is to place the consumer in the financial position they would have been in if the financial advice had provided appropriate financial advice.
+Where inappropriate financial advice has been provided, the purpose of compensation is to place the consumer in the financial position they would have been in if the financial adviser had provided appropriate financial advice.

-If an FSP has provided misleading information, the purpose of compensation is to place the consumer in the financial position they would have been in had the financial adviser not misled them.
+If a financial firm has provided misleading information, the purpose of compensation is to place the consumer in the financial position they would have been in had the financial adviser not misled them.